Textualize/textual/docs/blog/posts/await-me-maybe.md

 Textual's API consists of regular methods for the most part, but there are a few methods which are optionally awaitable.
 These are *not* coroutines (which must be awaited to do anything).

 In practice, this means that those API calls initiate something which will complete a short time later.
 If you discard the return value then it won't prevent it from working.
-You only need to `await` if you want to to know when it has finished.
+You only need to `await` if you want to know when it has finished.

 The `mount` method is one such method.
 Calling it will add a widget to the screen: